KxSystems/embedPy/README.md

 TypeError: func() takes from 0 to 4 positional arguments but 5 were given 'p.c:73 call pyerr
 ```
-Individual keyword arguments can be specified using the `pykw` operator (with infix notation).
+Individual keyword arguments can be specified using the `pykw` operator (applied infix).
-Keyword arguments must follow positional arguments but, otherwise, the order of keyword arguments does not matter.
+Any keyword arguments must follow positional arguments, but the order of keyword arguments does not matter.
 ```q
 q)qfunc[`d pykw 1;`c pykw 2;`b pykw 3;`a pykw 4] / all keyword args specified
 4 3 2 1 24